sjc6663/PA-Dairy-AMR-Sociology/README.md

 ### decontam.R
 This script utilizes the decontam R package to remove contaminant genes based on the Positive and Negative Control samples sequenced and put through the AMRPlusPlus pipeline.

+### sig-ps-creation.R
+This script is used to combine the Clinically Significant Genes csv file (CIA-genes.csv) with the phyloseq object to only select genes that are deemed clinically significant for downstream analysis.

 ### figure2.R
 This script is used for the generation of bar plots for cows and calves separating the samples by farm and Broadclass of AMR genes.